szepeviktor/debian-server-tools/webserver/Continuous-integration-Continuous-delivery.md

 - Log every output to a file, log start and finish to syslog
 - Limit execution time of time-consuming steps (timeout)
 - Optionally back up project files before starting to deploy
-- Create a bot user for git access with SSH key (@companybot)
+- Create a bot user on the server for git access with SSH key (@companybot)
-- Detect changes in current project files
+- List changes in current project files
-- Turn on maintenance mode (HTML, static file, AJAX and API requests)
+- Turn on maintenance mode covering static resource, page, AJAX and API requests
-- Disable cron jobs and background workers
+- Disable cron jobs and background workers (email piped to a program)
 - Clear caches (configuration, routes, application, template etc.)
 - Identify git repository and branch
-- Checkout by commit hash (not branch HEAD)
+- Checkout by commit hash (not by branch HEAD)
 - At least **lint the source code**
 - Don't deploy testing packages
 - Enable production optimizations in package manager